 - location (GPS coordinates) - latitude 38.70198948, longitude -9.16699648

 - The Alcantara terminal is 4,8 km / 3 mi away from the city centre.

 - The quay's length is 1086 m (3560 ft), max draught 12 m (39 ft) and capacity 3 ships at a time.

-- The terminal complex has X-Rays (security and luggage check), gifts shop (crafts store), tourist information center, luggage storage, shuttle bus line (going to the city centre), public phones, taxi rank, dedicated parking area (for cars and buses).
+- The terminal complex has X-Rays (security and luggage check), gifts shop (crafts store), tourist info center, luggage storage, shuttle bus line (going to the city centre), public phones, taxi rank, dedicated parking area (for cars and buses).

 - Disembarking cruise passengers can also use the Cais do Sodré train line to the centre.
 Tram and bus services are by CARRIS.
 Day passes for all public transport are also available.

 Santa Apolonia cruise terminal B

 - location (GPS coordinates) - latitude 38.71317477, longitude -9.12196487

 - The quay's length is 360 m (1181 ft), max draught 12 m (39 ft) and capacity 2 ships at a time.